 The right of the creator of a literary, dramatic, musical or artistic work not to have his or her creation stolen or plagiarised is a right of private property within the meaning of Article 40.3.2° and Article 43.1 of the Constitution of Ireland, 1937, as is the similar right of a person who has employed his or her technical skills and/or capital in the sound recording of a musical work. … The statements in some English authorities that copyright other than by statutory provision ceased to exist with the abolition of common law copyright are not necessarily applicable in Ireland.

 Keane J did not tell us which English authorities he had in mind, but doubtless they included Donaldson v Becket.
-Smyth J considered this dictum in Sweeney v NUI Cork (t/a UCC Press) 2 IR 6, 1 ILRM 310, IEHC 70 (9 October 2000) .
+He made these comments in the context of an application pursuant to Order 39, Rule 1 (RSC), and his decision on that point was reversed by the Supreme Court without reference to his constitutional dictum.
+Indeed, despite his reversal on the Order 39, Rule 1 (RSC) issue, his dictum has prospered.
+Smyth J considered it in Sweeney v NUI Cork (t/a UCC Press) 2 IR 6, 1 ILRM 310, IEHC 70 (9 October 2000) .
 In EMI Records v Eircom Ltd 4 IR 349, IEHC 108 (16 April 2010) - Charleton J held that statutory copyrights were identified by Keane J in Cody “as having a pre-legislative origin and super-legislative effectiveness as part of the unenumerated fundamental rights under the Constitution” and he regarded “that authority as both binding and sound”.
 He made comments to similar effect in EMI Records v UPC Communications Ireland Ltd IEHC 377 (11 October 2010) , as did Cregan J in the High Court in Sony Music Entertainment (Ireland) Ltd v UPC Communications Ireland Ltd (No 1) IEHC 317 (27 March 2015) -123].
 On appeal to the Court of Appeal in the latter case, IECA 231 (28 July 2016) (noted here on this blog) Hogan J (Finlay Geoghegan and Faherty JJ concurring) held that “the right to be identified with a creative work and to enjoy protection whereby others are not allowed to copy it without permission … [is] protected by the Constitution”.
 It may be that, in an appropriate case in which the limits of statutory protection of copyright are reached, constitutional considerations may come into play, and Arthur Murphy’s legacy in Donaldson v Becket may be re-examined.
 A Millar v Taylor perpetual copyright is vanishingly unlikely, but other aspects of the ghost of that case may persist, and a constitutional remedy for an infringement of the constitutional right identified by Keane J in Cody cannot be ruled out.

 Finally, there were two letters in yesterday’s Irish Times in praise of McNally’s Irishman’s Diary: